Foster & Motley Inc. Has $9.13 Million Position in Pfizer Inc. (NYSE:PFE)

-Foster & Motley Inc. grew its stake in shares of Pfizer Inc. (NYSE:PFE) by 4.8% in the fourth quarter, according to its most recent disclosure with the SEC.
-The fund owned 248,095 shares of the biopharmaceutical company’s stock after buying an additional 11,298 shares during the period.
-Pfizer makes up 0.9% of Foster & Motley Inc.’s investment portfolio, making the stock its 25th biggest holding.
-Foster & Motley Inc.’s holdings in Pfizer were worth $9,132,000 as of its most recent filing with the SEC.
+Foster & Motley Inc. lifted its stake in shares of Pfizer Inc. (NYSE:PFE) by 4.8% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 248,095 shares of the biopharmaceutical company’s stock after acquiring an additional 11,298 shares during the period.
+Pfizer accounts for about 0.9% of Foster & Motley Inc.’s portfolio, making the stock its 25th largest position.
+Foster & Motley Inc.’s holdings in Pfizer were worth $9,132,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds also recently made changes to their positions in PFE.
-Kinloch Capital LLC acquired a new position in Pfizer in the fourth quarter worth about $25,000.
-Penbrook Management LLC bought a new stake in Pfizer during the fourth quarter worth about $27,000.
-Cedar Mountain Advisors LLC grew its stake in Pfizer by 55.4% during the fourth quarter.
-Cedar Mountain Advisors LLC now owns 842 shares of the biopharmaceutical company’s stock worth $31,000 after buying an additional 300 shares during the last quarter.
-Insight Financial Services bought a new stake in Pfizer during the fourth quarter worth about $33,000.
-Finally, Joseph P. Lucia & Associates LLC bought a new stake in Pfizer during the fourth quarter worth about $48,000.
-67.36% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors also recently added to or reduced their stakes in the stock.
+Sowell Financial Services LLC raised its holdings in Pfizer by 5.1% during the fourth quarter.
+Sowell Financial Services LLC now owns 309,093 shares of the biopharmaceutical company’s stock worth $11,378,000 after buying an additional 15,071 shares during the last quarter.
+Sound Income Strategies LLC raised its holdings in Pfizer by 34.5% during the fourth quarter.
+Sound Income Strategies LLC now owns 119,776 shares of the biopharmaceutical company’s stock worth $4,409,000 after buying an additional 30,750 shares during the last quarter.
+Tsfg LLC raised its holdings in Pfizer by 10.3% during the fourth quarter.
+Tsfg LLC now owns 4,694 shares of the biopharmaceutical company’s stock worth $173,000 after buying an additional 437 shares during the last quarter.
+Asset Advisors Investment Management LLC raised its holdings in Pfizer by 16.9% during the fourth quarter.
+Asset Advisors Investment Management LLC now owns 141,429 shares of the biopharmaceutical company’s stock worth $5,206,000 after buying an additional 20,458 shares during the last quarter.
+Finally, Dowling & Yahnke LLC raised its holdings in Pfizer by 9.9% during the fourth quarter.
+Dowling & Yahnke LLC now owns 217,164 shares of the biopharmaceutical company’s stock worth $7,994,000 after buying an additional 19,598 shares during the last quarter.
+Institutional investors own 67.36% of the company’s stock.

-A number of equities analysts have issued reports on the stock.
-Truist assumed coverage on shares of Pfizer in a research note on Friday, October 23rd.
-They issued a “buy” rating and a $42.00 price objective on the stock.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 5th.
+Stockholders of record on Friday, January 29th will be given a $0.39 dividend.
+This is a positive change from Pfizer’s previous quarterly dividend of $0.38.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 4.48%.
+The ex-dividend date of this dividend is Thursday, January 28th.
+Pfizer’s dividend payout ratio (DPR) is 52.88%.

+PFE has been the subject of several analyst reports.
+Mizuho lowered their target price on shares of Pfizer from $44.00 to $42.00 and set a “buy” rating for the company in a report on Wednesday.
 Sanford C. Bernstein initiated coverage on shares of Pfizer in a report on Tuesday, November 10th.
-They issued a “market perform” rating and a $42.00 target price on the stock.
-Mizuho cut their target price on shares of Pfizer from $44.00 to $42.00 and set a “buy” rating on the stock in a report on Wednesday.
-DZ Bank reiterated a “buy” rating and issued a $41.00 target price on shares of Pfizer in a report on Wednesday.
-Finally, JPMorgan Chase & Co. set a $36.00 target price on shares of Pfizer and gave the stock a “neutral” rating in a report on Wednesday.
-Eleven analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-Pfizer has a consensus rating of “Hold” and a consensus target price of $39.38.
+They issued a “market perform” rating and a $42.00 target price for the company.
+Morgan Stanley lowered their target price on shares of Pfizer from $40.00 to $38.00 and set an “equal weight” rating for the company in a report on Friday, January 29th.
+JPMorgan Chase & Co. set a $36.00 target price on shares of Pfizer and gave the company a “neutral” rating in a report on Wednesday.
+Finally, Atlantic Securities downgraded shares of Pfizer from an “overweight” rating to a “neutral” rating and lowered their target price for the company from $44.00 to $39.00 in a report on Monday, October 12th.
+Eleven equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+The company has an average rating of “Hold” and an average price target of $39.38.

-Pfizer (NYSE:PFE) last announced its quarterly earnings data on Tuesday, February 2nd.
-The biopharmaceutical company reported $0.42 EPS for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.04).
-Pfizer had a net margin of 17.85% and a return on equity of 24.88%.
-The firm had revenue of $11.68 billion during the quarter, compared to the consensus estimate of $11.32 billion.
-During the same period last year, the business earned $0.55 EPS.
-The business’s revenue was up 11.8% on a year-over-year basis.
-Analysts expect that Pfizer Inc. will post 2.89 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, March 5th.
-Investors of record on Friday, January 29th will be issued a dividend of $0.39 per share.
-This is an increase from Pfizer’s previous quarterly dividend of $0.38.
-The ex-dividend date is Thursday, January 28th.
-This represents a $1.56 annualized dividend and a dividend yield of 4.48%.
-Pfizer’s payout ratio is presently 52.88%.

 About Pfizer